PF

 Instructions

-5. 5Return the shrimp and bacon to the skillet and toss to coat.
-Stir in the scallions and parsley.
+7. 7Return the cooked shrimp and bacon to the skillet, toss to coat in the sauce, then stir in the green onions and fresh parsley.

 Nutrition — Per Serving